 Creative Art (5yrs to High School)

-Creative Art class offers unique activities include: Drawing & Painting, Mixed Media, Clay, Crafts, Recycle Art, Sewing and a lot more!
+Creative Art class offers unique activities that include: Drawing & Painting, Mixed Media, Clay, Crafts, Recycle Art, Sewing, and a lot more!
 We have unique monthly themed classes specially designed for this class!

 Fine Art ( 5 – Adults)

 Unit 1: Observational Drawing Line, Shape and the elements of design